Ceilidhs — live music and dance to make you sweatSee the Diary page for details of forthcoming ceilidhs.

 But I don’t have a partner

-Don't worry, there is a very strong culture in ceilidhs, that anyone can ask anyone to dance, (to the point that it is sort of bad manners to dance with the same person too much).
+Don’t worry, there is a very strong culture in ceilidhs, that anyone can ask anyone to dance (to the point that it is almost bad manners to dance with the same person too much).
 So either ask a random person, or stand around in the centre of the hall looking slightly lost at the beginning of a dance, and you will probably get asked to dance anyway.

 What should I wear?